 Candice Cox Wheeler

-A fourth-generation Biloxi, Mississippi, native, Candace Cox Wheeler is a partner in the law firm of Wheeler and Wheeler, PLLC, where she has worked alongside her husband, David, since 1981 and raised two sons.
+A fourth-generation Biloxi, Mississippi, girl, Candace Cox Wheeler is a partner in the law firm of Wheeler and Wheeler, PLLC, where she has worked alongside her husband, David, since 1982 and raised two sons.
 She is a graduate of the University of Southern Mississippi and the University of Mississippi School of Law.
-Squall in the Gulf is her second novel and will be available at dogwoodpress.com on August 1, 2022.
+Cradle in the Oak is her first novel.